driskull/2022-ds-build-a-custom-ui-for-api-widgets/index.md

 How to build a custom UI for a widget?

   - Use viewModels to render custom UI
-  - Use your framework + CSS library of choice
+  - Use your preferred
+    - Framework
+    - CSS Library

 ---